 A cancer survivor, polymath, and tech innovator, Sylvie Leotin started Equify Health to turn her cancer experience into an engine for positive change.
 She realized that her multicultural background and expertise in design and innovation placed her in a unique position to develop new solutions to an old vexing problem.
 “Blacks have had the highest mortality rates across all major illnesses for more than four decades”, she says.
 “We can’t use the same tools and expect different results.
 The healthcare industry is ripe for new thinking and collaborations with creatives and innovators who think differently.”

 Equify Health is committed to elevating the experience and status of patients of color in healthcare and medical research.
 “Health disparities’ efforts have often faltered due to an incomplete, and often flawed, understanding of the needs of Black and Brown patients,” remarks Sylvie Leotin.
-“To paraphrase philosopher Dogen, it’s like looking at the sky through a straw and believing we see the whole sky.”
+“To paraphrase philosopher Dogen, it would be like looking at the sky through a straw and thinking we see the whole sky.”

 Equify Health is building innovative tools to expand providers’ understanding of the unseen needs of underserved patients.
 “Empowering providers to empathize with and understand the experience of racially discordant patients is a necessary building block to achieve an equitable health future,” notes Sylvie Leotin.

-Equify Health sought out Emory School of Medicine for its prime location in Atlanta, an epicenter for Black lives in the United States, and commitment to medical excellence and health equity.
-“I cannot think of a better partner to pioneer solutions to improve the experience of Blacks with cancer,” adds Sylvie Leotin.
+Equify Health sought out Emory School of Medicine for its prime location in Atlanta, an epicenter for Black lives in the United States, and commitment to health equity and medical excellence.
+“I cannot think of a better partner to pioneer solutions to improve the experience of Black patients,” adds Sylvie Leotin.

 Equify Health will be collaborating with Dr. Keerthi Gogineni, a medical oncologist at Emory School of Medicine who witnesses the impact of health disparities in her practice every day.
 “Delivering high-quality cancer care requires a laser focus on health equity.
 We strive for the best possible outcomes for our patients.
 The collaboration with Equify Health represents an incredible opportunity to educate ourselves, as oncology providers, to empathize with patients, engender trust, and deliver equitable care.”